scholarslab/mani-pedi/pages/about.md

 **Crystal Luo** penned the manifesto and drew many of the illustrations you see on this site.
 She is a Ph.D. student in the History department.

-**Savanna Morrison** helped write and edit [Project Title’s] story, helped ensure the project’s accessibility, and pushed us all to center unknowing and contemplative pedagogy.
+**Savanna Morrison** helped write and edit {{ site.title }}'s story, helped ensure the project’s accessibility, and pushed us all to center unknowing and contemplative pedagogy.
 She is a Ph.D. in the music department.

 **Aaron Thompson** gathered the data that underpins this project and led the way on making the project’s story in [Twine](https://twinery.org/).
 His cat, Lev, also helped.
 He is a Ph.D. student in the Slavic Languages and Literatures department.